Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 ### 1. What is the difference between **checked** and **unchecked** exceptions?

 **Checked exceptions** are verified at compile-time and must be handled using try-catch or declared with throws keyword.
 They represent recoverable conditions like IOException or SQLException. **Unchecked exceptions** extend RuntimeException, are checked at runtime, and don't require mandatory handling.
-They typically indicate programming errors like NullPointerException or ArrayIndexOutOfBoundsException.[^1][^4]
+They typically indicate programming errors like NullPointerException or ArrayIndexOutOfBoundsException.

 ```java
 // Checked - must handle